JinqianPan/MetaMap/README.md

 The API is good, but the terminal where the database is located is very bad.
 It runs very slowly, and after a certain amount of input, it will no longer output results, whether you change your account (email and API key) or not.

+The usage code (what I write) is in this github.
+I am strongly recommand to use the locally MetaMap.

 ## Locally MetaMap